Visibility Extension via Reflection: Expanding by exactly units of area

 The reduction polygon $\P$ consists of two rectangular chambers attached side by side.
 The chamber to the right is taller, while the chamber to the left is shorter but quite broad.
-The query point $q$ is located in the right chamber (see \autoref{fig.1.seperated}).
+The query point $q$ is located in the right chamber (see Figure~\ref{fig.1.seperated}).
 The left chamber has left-leaning triangles attached to its top and bottom edges.
-In the reduction from Subset Sum, the areas of the bottom spikes correspond to the weights of the sets (the values of $\InSS$).
+In the reduction from Subset-Sum, the areas of the bottom spikes correspond to the weights of the sets (the values of $\InSS$).
 The top triangles are narrow and have negligible areas.
-Their main purpose is to house the edges which may be turned into reflecting-edges so that $q$ can see the bottom spikes.
+Their main purpose is to house the edges which may be turned into reflecting edges so that $q$ can see the bottom spikes.

+To describe the construction formally, consider $\InSS$.
+Denote the $i^{th}$ value by $val(i)$ and the sum of the values till the $i^{th}$ value, $\sum^i_{k=1} val(k)$, by $sum(i)$.
+We construct the reduction polygon in the following steps: